 We ask that you attend classes as much as you can, although we will not be taking attendance.
-Sections of certain lectures will involve class discussions on methods and problem solving breakdown.
 Students will get the most out of these lectures by attending class.
 We will endeavor to lecture capture as best as possible, and will post recorded lectures and class notes after class.
-However, the best way to learn is to attend class and ask questions when the material is fresh in your minds!
+However, we cannot guarantee that every lecture will be recorded, therefore do not solely rely on posted recorded lectures as the sole method to obtain the delivered lecture/class.
+The best way to learn is to attend class and ask questions when the material is fresh in your minds!